Quick Tips to Boost Sales on Amazon

 Rewrite your Listings

 It may sound obvious, but it’s all too easy to lose a sale to sloppy copy.
-Take the time to proofread your text to ensure it’s free of grammatical and spelling errors, while the message is informative yet concise enough to read quickly.
+Take the time to proofread your text so that it’s free of grammatical and spelling errors, while ensuring the message is informative yet concise.

 Bonus Tip: use a single colour font, preferably black.
 Ensure you left-align text (best for mobile shoppers).
 Also: use a font big enough to read on a mobile device.